Max Erwin von Scheubner-Richter

 Scheubner-Richter was a Baltic German from Russia and fought against the Russian Revolution of 1905 before serving in the Imperial German Army during World War I, witnessing and producing documentation of the Armenian genocide.
-He was leader of the Aufbau Vereinigung and a leading ideologist of Nazism at the beginning of the Interwar period.
+He was the founder of the Aufbau Vereinigung and a leading ideologist of Nazism at the beginning of the Interwar period.
 Scheubner-Richter became a key influence and close associate of Adolf Hitler, and an activist of the Nazi Party instrumental in securing financing for its early stages.

 Scheubner-Richter was killed during the Beer Hall Putsch in November 1923 and part of Hitler's Mein Kampf was dedicated to him.
 He was elevated to status of Blutzeuge ("blood witness") and national hero upon the founding of Nazi Germany in 1933.
+Of the 15 Nazis who were killed by the police during the coup, Hitler described Scheubner-Richter as the only one who was "irreplaceable".

 Early life

 Ludwig Maximilian Erwin Richter was born on 21 January 1884 in Riga, Russian Empire, the son of a German musician and a Baltic German mother.
 Richter lived a large part of his early life in the Governorate of Livonia, and studied chemistry at the Riga Polytechnical Institute from 1904 to 1906.
 Richter joined a pro-government private army during the Russian Revolution of 1905 and married Mathilde von Scheubner, the daughter of the owner of a factory he was tasked with protecting.
 Mathilde was 19 years his senior and a noblewoman.
 After the conclusion of the revolution in 1907, Richter moved to the German city of Munich, Bavaria, where he continued his studies and became a Doktoringenieur.
 In 1912, Scheubner was prefixed to his own name upon adoption by one of his wife's relatives, an old German form of having one's lineage ennobled.